omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Windows Defender SmartScreen ( the Windows anti-virus ).
 In my case, it took about 1 week to the app to be accepted by SmartScreen.
 After that, the app was also accepted on the MS Store.
 So we have this 2 tier system on this platform.

+The store check is also in 2 parts.
+You can perform a basic test on your installer package before submiting to publication.
+The store review takes a couple days.

-* App URL on MS Store:
+* my app URL on MS Store:

 Nassau St - https://apps.microsoft.com/store/detail/nassau-st/XPFCXKJ048XRHF